Structure of Undergraduate Studies

 The Hebrew University offers the following special programs leading to both an undergraduate and graduate degree upon completion of four-five years: Computer Science & Computational Biology, Honors Program in "Medication Sciences", Revivim Teacher-Training Program in Jewish Studies, and Pre-MBA program for outstanding students in various departments.

-An accelerated track for outstanding students, combining BA and MA studies, is offered in the departments of Cognitive Science, International Relations, Sociology & Anthropology and Statistics, in the Schools of Business Administration (the Alpha Program), Occupational Therapy and Social Work, and in the Faculty of Law.
+An accelerated track for outstanding students, combining BA and MA studies, is offered in the departments of Cognitive Science, Geography, International Relations, Sociology & Anthropology and Statistics, in the Schools of Business Administration (the Alpha Program), Occupational Therapy and Social Work, and in the Faculty of Law.